nickbrandt/GitLab/doc/operations/incident_management/incidents.md

 ![Timeline view toggle](./img/timeline_view_toggle_v13_5.png)

-### Service Level Agreement Countdown Timer
+### Service Level Agreement countdown timer

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/241663) in GitLab 13.5.

-If you have enabled Incident SLA in the Incident Management Configuration then you will see an SLA timer for your newly created incidents.
-The timer will show the time left to close in incident within the configured SLA time period.
-If an incident is not closed before the SLA is exceeded, then a `missed::SLA` label is added to the incident.
+After enabling **Incident SLA** in the Incident Management configuration, newly-created incidents display a SLA (Service Level Agreement) timer showing the time remaining before the SLA period expires.
+If the incident is not closed before the SLA period ends, GitLab adds a `missed::SLA` label to the incident.